Gabriela Ramos: Career

-From 2000 to 2006, she worked as director of the OECD's México Centre.
+In 2006 Ramos moved to Paris, to serve as a Deputy Chief of Staff of the OECD.
 In 2008, Ramos was appointed Cabinet Director of the Secretary-General of the OECD, José Ángel Gurría.
 In 2008, she was also appointed as the OECD's Sherpa for the G20, G7, and APEC.
-At the OECD, she led the organization's "Inclusive Growth" initiative and the "New Approaches for Economic Growth" (NAEC) initiative.
+At the OECD, she also led the organization's "Inclusive Growth" initiative and the "New Approaches for Economic Growth" (NAEC) initiative.
+The Inclusive Growth initiative aimed to ensure that the benefits of economic growth were widely shared, reducing inequality and promoting equal opportunities for all.
+As part of the Initiative, she launched and co-chaired the Business4InclusiveGrowth.